swissgeo/doc-guidelines/TERRAFORM.md

 ### Code generation via Terramate

-In order to keep code DRY, use Terramate code generation for repetitive taks, e.g. like terraform backend definitions or terraform provider definitions.
+In order to keep code DRY, use Terramate code generation for repetitive tasks, e.g. like terraform backend definitions or terraform provider definitions.

 ## Development Guidelines